industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ![alarms4](graphics/alarms4.PNG)

-In this example, we are creting another screen with alarm control screen item and some different buttoms to pop up the alarms:
+In this example, we are creating another screen with alarm control screen item and some different buttons to pop up the alarms:

 ![alarms5](graphics/alarms5.PNG)